UnexpectedEOF/paypal-rest-postman-collections/README.md

 * [Authorizations](https://github.com/UnexpectedEOF/paypal-rest-postman-collections/blob/master/collections/PayPal-REST-Authorizations.json)
 * [Stored/tokenized credit card (Vault)](https://github.com/UnexpectedEOF/paypal-rest-postman-collections/blob/master/collections/PayPal-REST-Vault.json)

 By the way, this is still very much under construction.
 Don't expect any level of completeness for a while.
+But do feel free to note any issues or to fork and make pull requests.
+Thanks!